wfink/infinispan.playground.encoding/ProtoBuf/README.md

 Preparation
 -------------
-Follow the README from teh root project folder to prepare a server instance.
+Follow the README from the root project folder to prepare a server instance.
 Add the necessary cache by using the template and CLI

         create cache --file=../template/ProtobufMessageCache.xml ProtobufMessageCache